 12. Dairy-Free Papaya Lassi from Ascension Kitchen

-This version of a papaya lassi comes with digestive benefits: it's rich in probiotics and digestive enzymes—all that without the heaviness of dairy.
+This version of a papaya lassi comes with digestive benefits: it’s rich in probiotics and digestive enzymes—all without the heaviness of dairy.
 Aloe, cardamom, Manuka honey, lime, and rose combine in a healthy and equally tasty smoothie.

 13. Aloe Vera Salad from How Daily